Oczko24/Obsidian-transparent/README.md

 ### Todo

-- Better mobile support (however it works nice at the moment)
 - better light theme (i have code that is not full tested yet)
 - style plugin settings
 - (maybye) plugin to change its background (its coded in base64, easy to change for advanced users)